-- Express the company’s ‘feel’: Each company has their own atmosphere unique to other ones.
-Be sure to convey the company culture so the applicant can get a sense if this company is right for them.
+- Express the company’s ‘feel’: Each company has its own atmosphere unique to other ones.
+Be sure to convey the company culture so the applicant can get a sense of this company is right for them.

 - List the salary & benefits: This is crucial for setting the right expectations for the applicants.
 Leaving out salary expectations can lead to an inflow of applicants who might require a higher starting base.

 - Include resume & cover letter: Submission preferences – Make sure the applicant knows this information so they can get you the right documents.